Skip to content

 3. Refactor if needed.

-Import errors do not count as red.
-A test that fails due to an ImportError or ModuleNotFoundError is not a valid red test — the module or function under test must exist before the test can legitimately fail for the right reason.
+Import errors don't count as red.
+A test failing on ImportError / ModuleNotFoundError is not a valid red — the module or function must exist before the test can fail for the right reason.

 After every code change